victor-993/aclimate_resampling/data/readme.md

-# NOTE
+# Data

-This folder is to test the scripts
+This folder contains some inputs files to test the scripts